Overall Score 7.0 Represents average audio ecosystem compatibility score.

 Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the Jabra Evolve2 Buds will work fine with your MacBook.
 If you are planning on using these with Android , ensure that they also support aptX HD, LDAC, or LHDC as well.

-The JLab Go Air have 2 microphones.
+JLab Go Air have 2 microphones.

-While the Jabra Evolve2 Buds microphones are 6,
+Jabra Evolve2 Buds microphones are 6,

 more than that of JLab Go Air by 4

 .
-More microphones result in better sound quality and enable the device to filter out background sounds.
+More microphones result in better sound quality and help the earbuds to filter out noise.

-The Jabra Evolve2 Buds's highest mic frequency is 8000Hz, high frequencies are better for picking up treble.
+The Jabra Evolve2 Buds's highest mic frequency is 8,000Hz, high frequencies are better for picking up treble.
 The highest mic frequency of a microphone is defined as its upper limiting frequency.

 Jabra Evolve2 Buds's lowest mic frequency is 80Hz, low frequencies are better for recording bass.
 The lowest mic frequency of a microphone is defined as its lower limiting frequency.